 enjoy for many generations… just like our cherry wood furniture.

-For those customers I thought it might be helpful to compile a current list of all the furniture collections we offer in solid cherry wood.
-Here you go– all 18 of them:
+For those customers I thought it might be helpful to compile a current list of some of our most popular collections we offer in solid cherry wood.

 Each of these collections is handmade here in VT with solid wood throughout (except the backs of some case goods*).
 Sometimes our photos show the furniture in walnut or maple, but you can use the drop down menus to select cherry wood.
 Details regarding how these furniture sets are built can be found on our Construction Details pages where you’ll find specifics on joinery, drawer slides, hardware options, premium wood selection, finishing methods, etc.